-Mansfield University Radiologic Technology Program Student Conduct and Disciplinary Policy
+Radiologic Technology Program Student Conduct and Disciplinary Policy

-Students are subject to all Mansfield University rules and conduct regulations found in the Commonwealth University Student Code of Conduct as well as all Guthrie Clinic rules (Code of Conduct: Unacceptable Behaviors that Undermine a Culture of Safety:8631435) and regulations governing behavior when assigned to the any Guthrie Clinic entity.
+Students are subject to all program rules and conduct regulations found in the Commonwealth University Student Code of Conduct as well as all Guthrie Clinic rules found in the The Guthrie Clinic Code of Condct:15803798 and regulations governing behavior when assigned to the any Guthrie Clinic entity.
 At all times, students are expected to conduct themselves professionally while on the Sayre Campus.